Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Nearest Neighbor Gaussian Processes

 Instead of sampling from the posterior directly, we prefer a fast evaluation of the marginal posterior distributions to effectively implement the aforementioned cross-validatory approach.
 A pseudocode for fast evaluation of the above are provided in Algorithm~\ref{alg:exact}.
 The marginal posterior predictive distribution at a new location $\bs_0$ is given by $y(\bs_0) \given \by \sim t_{2a^*_\sigma} (m_0, b^*_\sigma v_0 / a^*_\sigma)$ where expressions for $m_0$ and $v_0$ are provided in Step 3 of Algorithm \ref{alg:exact}.
 We deploy hyper-parameter tuning based on $K$-fold cross-validation to choose the optimal $\alpha$ and $\phi$ from a grid of possible values.
 We denote the indices and locations corresponding to the $k$-{th} fold of the data by $I(k)$ and $S(k)$ respectively whereas $I(-k)$ and $S(-k)$ respectively denote the analogous quantities when the $k^{th}$ fold is excluded from the data.
 Also, let $N(i,k)$ denote the neighbor set for a location $\bs_i$ constructed from the locations in $S(-k)$.
 Details of the cross-validation procedure are also provided in Algorithm~\ref{alg:exact}.

 \begin{singlespacing} { \begin{breakablealgorithm} \end{breakablealgorithm} } \end{singlespacing} Algorithm \ref{alg:exact} completely circumvents MCMC based iterative sampling and only requires at most $O(n)$ flops per step.
-Although the computationally calculations need to be replicated for every $(\phi,\alpha)$ combination, unlike the MCMC based algorithms that run serially, this step is embarrassingly parallel.
-Moreover, kriging is often less sensitive to the choice of the covariance parameters so cross-validation can be done at a moderately crude resolution on the $(\phi,\alpha)$ space.
+Although the calculations need to be replicated for every $(\phi,\alpha)$ combination, unlike the MCMC based algorithms that run serially, this step can be run in parallel.
+Moreover, kriging is often less sensitive to the choice of the covariance parameters so cross-validation can be done at a moderately crude resolution on the $(\phi,\alpha)$ domain.
 Hence, the Algorithm remains extremely fast.
 This incredible scalability makes the conjugate NNGP model an attractive choice for ultra high-dimensional spatial data.
 Although this approach philosophically departs from the true Bayesian paradigm, often inference about covariance parameters is of little interest and this hybrid cross-validation approach offers a pragmatic compromise.